kthffmn/kthffmn.github.io/source/_posts/2014-09-23-marquee-element.markdown

 ## Creating Bouncing Ball using Marquees

 **Firefox is the only browser that will support the marqee tags below.
-To get the full effect of this post, please open it in [Firefox](https://www.mozilla.org/en-US/firefox/new/).**
+Please read the rest of this post in [Firefox](https://www.mozilla.org/en-US/firefox/new/).**

 There are four steps.
 They are simple.
 So simple.